 Over 100,000 UK spouse and unmarried partner visa applications are filed each year from around the world.
-The leading source countries for UK spouse visa applications are the United States of America, Canada, India, Pakistan, Bangladesh.
-Almost 2,400 US citizens and 400 Canadian citizens receive a UK spouse visa each year.
+The leading source countries for UK marriage visa applications are the United States of America, Canada, India, Pakistan, Bangladesh.
+Almost 2,400 US citizens and 400 Canadian citizens receive a UK marriage visa each year.

-Leading Judge Brands UK Spouse Visa Rules a Disgrace
+Leading Judge Brands UK Marriage Visa Rules a Disgrace

 Lord Justice Irwin is far from alone in his criticism.
 Senior judges have been expressing profound dissatisfaction with the state of the UK Immigration Rules for many years.
 Earlier this year Lord Justice Underhill stated in a judgment that “the web of Rules and Guidance has become so tangled that even the spider has difficulty controlling it”, (the spider in this analogy being the Home Office).
 Whilst earlier this month the Law Society warned of the “grave problems in our immigration and asylum system” and ultimately called for an “immigration and asylum process that is fit for purpose”.